Off-Duty Port Authority Police Officer Saves New York Woman From Fatal Stabbing

 Neighbors of a port authority police officer are calling the man a hero after he chased down a suspect who had allegedly stabbed a Queens woman.
 Giovanni Urena was asleep in his home on 104th Street when he heard the cries of his neighbor, 31-year-old Beatriz Huerta.
 His quick-thinking could very well have saved Huerta’s life.

 At around 1:45 p.m. on Saturday afternoon, Urena was awakened from his nap by a disturbance taking place downstairs on the sidewalk outside his home.
 The New York Daily News reported that the 34-year-old officer looked out the window to see Huerta bleeding and crying out, “My baby, my baby!”
-As soon as their eyes met, 61-year-old Abreu fled the scene.
+As soon as their eyes met, 61-year-old Benito Abreu fled the scene.

-Without a moment’s hesitation, Urena quickly pulled on a pair of jeans and ran outside to confront Benito Abreu who was still holding the knife as he fled.
+Without a moment’s hesitation, Urena quickly pulled on a pair of jeans and ran outside to confront Abreu, who was still holding the knife as he fled.
 Huerta was bleeding from knife wounds in her back and Abreu was covered in blood.
 Urena took off after him and tackled him to the ground with the help of witnesses to the assault.

 The altercation was believed to have started when Huerta asked Abreu to stop smoking outside her home.
-Her two-year-old daughter suffers from asthma.
+Her 2-year-old daughter suffers from asthma.
 The relationship had become hostile and could have escalated to the violent interaction, according to neighbor Saturino Cosme.

 “I do remember they had an exchange a while ago.
-She told him that she didn’t like him smoking outside the house because her daughter has asthma,” 66-year-old Cosme told The New York Daily News.
+She told him that she didn’t like him smoking outside the house because her daughter has asthma,” 66-year-old Cosme told the New York Daily News.

 Urena is a five-year veteran of the Port Authority Police Department.
 However, his only concern was to ensure the safety of Huerta and her daughter.
 Fortunately, the little girl was unharmed during the incident.